3ch01c/docker-python-test/README.md

 # docker-python-test

-This is just a Python container with pytest installed.
+This is just a Python container with [pytest](https://docs.pytest.org/en/7.1.x/) installed.

 ## Usage

+### Build the container

-To build it locally:
+To build it with `docker-compose`, the existing [docker-compose.yml](docker-compose.yml) should get you a basic container:

 ```sh
 docker-compose build
 ```

-Or just use the Docker Hub version in your own creation:
+To build a custom pytest container, you can use `3ch01c/python-test:3.9` as a base image:

 ```dockerfile
 # Dockerfile